Reusable Bag Ordinance

 The bags entangle, suffocate, and poison at least 267 known animal species worldwide.
 All of this damage for only an average use of 12 minutes.
 (Source: Save the Bay)

 Retail shoppers will have the option of bringing their own reusable bags.
 Retailers will charge a minimum of $.10 for a requested recycled paper bag or reusable bag.
 Exemptions apply for restaurants and nonprofit charitable organizations, as well as businesses that use produce and meat bags, garment cleaning bags and pharmaceutical bags.
-Please read San Mateo County’s ordinance
+Please read the fact sheet for full details.

 Reusable Bag Policy Enforcement